RainerRoss/WEBSRVUTL/README.md

 ```
 ### Procedure `wrtStdout()` writes Data to the HTTP-Server

-The Procedure hat three Parameters
+The Procedure has three Parameters
 ```
 * Data	      Pointer
 * Data-Length int(10)